At a Glance

 Our LAPT program builds on UMBC’s 50 years of expertise in Instructional Systems Development.
 The workplace is evolving and changing.
 This evolution includes the role and responsibilities of instructional designers.
 Their primary role used to be to design and develop training content.
 The Association for Talent Development (ATD) research shows that only 20% of the problems in an organization can be solved by training.
 This begs the question “What do we do with about the other 80% of the problems”?
 UMBC’s LAPT provides a much more comprehensive approach creating solutions that involve a number of non-training solutions.
 These both compliment and supplement the skill of instructional designer.

-- Builds on UMBC Instructional Design expertise and faculty who are working practitioners to provide instructional designers with more than ISD alone
+- Builds on UMBC Instructional Design expertise and faculty who are working practitioners to provide instructional designers with more solid foundations in ISD and learning and performance technology

 As the career outlook for Instructional Designers looks bright, now is a great time for you to consider a professional degree!